Princess Andrew of Greece & Denmark

 (his great-grandmother) whilst on an official visit to Israel in June 2018

 Prince William, The Duke of Cambridge (b.1982) visited the grave of his great-grandmother in June 2018.
 He was the first member of the British Royal Family to undertake an official visit to the State of Israel.
 However, his father - Prince Charles, The Prince of Wales (b.1948) did visit the grave in October 2016, whilst he was in Jerusalem attending the State funeral of the former President - Shimon Peres (1923-2016).
-The Prince of Wales did also visit Alice's grave in January 2020 whilst on an official visit to Israel.
+The Prince of Wales also visited Alice's grave in January 2020 whilst on an official visit to Israel.